 In order to use Appdome’s no code implementation of Microsoft Azure AD Application Proxy access on Appdome, you’ll need:

 Follow these step-by-step instructions to add Azure AD Application Proxy access to Any Mobile App:

-Select the Fuse Tab.
+Select the Build Tab.
 Note: a blue underline will appear showing the step is active

 Congratulations!
 You now have a mobile app fully integrated with Microsoft Azure AD Application Proxy access.

 After you have added Azure AD Application Proxy access to any Mobile App on Appdome, there are a few additional steps needed to complete your mobile integration project.